-The Associate in Arts degree is awarded for the successful completion of a two-year program (sixty-two to sixty-four semester hours of applicable college courses) which includes the fifty hours of General College Requirements.
-Its shorter curriculum does not have room for the upperclass specialization which is characteristic of a four-year program, but concentrates on subject matter which is general or vocational.
+The Associate in Arts degree is awarded for the successful completion of a two-year program (sixty-two to sixty-four semester hours of applicable college courses) which includes the major components of the fifty hours of the General College Requirements.
+Its shorter curriculum concentrates on subject matter which is general or vocational.
+There are three options available for the student's academic focus:

-OPTION I - General Studies (62 credits)
+OPTION I General Studies (62 credits)